The Christmas Haunting: Plot

 As Christmas descends Midsomer Morton Shallows, a new Detective Sergeant arrives, in the name of Charlie Nelson.
 However, unrest soon breaks out as local furniture maker and serial philanderer Conor Bridgeman is stabbed to death with an antique sword during a ghost-hunting party.
 The owner of the house, Simon Fergus-Johnson and the rest of his family are astonished when they discover their new venture has gone horrifically wrong.
 Brendan Pearce, a local historian, is quick to accuse the blacksmith's daughter, Rose Wilton.
 But there's just one problem; Rose is a ghost...

 Conor's widow Mel is stunned to learn he was cheating on her with her singing teacher, Felicity Hearn.
 More secrets are spilled when it appears Conor had attempted to negotiate with Fergus to buy the haunted manor, but the discussion was fractious.
 Beliefs continue to lure in the air when Ross Clymer, landlord of local pub Blacksmith Arms, brands his pub as an "original haunted site".
 There's also a recording of the night Conor died, with a ghost-like girl's voice in the background.

 Simon's wife Tabby keeps close contact with Ross.
 Brendan has high hopes that Conor's death will boost the café and shop he runs with wife Libs.
 Valerie Fergus-Johnson gets in contact with Barnaby, and tells him that she was her father's carer from the age of thirteen, and that Simon had toured the world before inheriting the manor.
 Simon and Tabby row as the manor lies in disorder, ignoring daughter Pippa.
-Pippa decides to wonder off, going in search for Dev Kardek, a student obsessed in the paranormal.
+Pippa decides to wander off, going in search for Dev Kardek, a student obsessed in the paranormal.
 When she finds him he seems busy writing his PhD.